Optometric Residency Program

 Research and Educational Opportunities:

 The resident will participate in and attend all continuing education events sponsored by Associated Eye Care as well as attending state and national optometric events.
 A stipend is provided to help with associated expenses.
-The resident has full access to any of the material or services provided at the College.
+The resident has full access to any of the material or services provided at the ICO.
 This includes the library and media production department.
 Associated Eye Care is a national research center for glaucoma, dry eye, allergy, ocular infection, and ocular inflammation as well as surgical procedures and devices.
-The residents will participate in these studies throughout the program year and will prepare a project/paper/poster of publishable quality.
-They will also be asked to participate in case studies and journal reviews as assigned by Associated Eye Care some of which will be in conjunction with the Minnesota chapter of the American Academy of Optometry.
+The residents will also be asked to participate in case studies and journal reviews as assigned by Associated Eye Care some of which will be in conjunction with the Minnesota chapter of the American Academy of Optometry.

 Salary and Benefits: